Obstacle Avoiding Robot Using Arduino

 3. Everything You Need To Know About Motor Drivers

-In this article we will see how to combine our previous knowledge and make an Obstacle Avoiding Robot Using Arduino.
+In this article, we will see how to combine our previous knowledge and make an Obstacle Avoiding Robot Using Arduino.
 So without any further delay let’s get right into it.

 What is an Obstacle Avoiding Robot?

-In this article we will be using an ultrasonic sensor to detect the obstacles in path and avoid them.
+In this article, we will be using an ultrasonic sensor to detect the obstacles in the path and avoid them.
 I have previously explained how an ultrasonic sensor works.
 In short, there is a transmitter and a receiver in the sensor.
 The transmitter emits ultrasound waves which reflect back from a surface and the receiver senses it.

 how ultrasonic sensor works